Amid slowdown, China to push ahead with reforms

 This time around, as global markets sputter and domestic growth slows again, reformers led by Premier Wen Jiabao, Zhou Xiaochuan and Guo Shuqing have seized the opportunity to make deep changes to the way the Chinese economy works.

-However, economists told Reuters that Beijing's ability to stimulate the economy through another massive stimulus program is more constrained this time around given the existing debt overhang and worries that it could reignite inflationary pressures.
+However, economists told Reuters that Beijing's ability to stimulate the economy through another massive stimulus programme is more constrained this time around given the existing debt overhang.

 (Additional reporting by Samuel Shen and Lu Jianxin in Shanghai and Langi Chiang in Beijing; Writing by Pete Sweeney; Editing by Jason Subler, Kazunori Takada & Kim Coghill)